 We had always known Gabriola as the “Isle of the Arts”, as it had a modern reputation for housing artists, hippies, and other eccentric types.
 It sounded perfect.
 Not to mention, there was a population of “esoteric” healers, therapists, and spiritual practitioners who seemed to add a certain metaphysical quality to its magic.

-Over these past two years since we’ve settled into our new home, I’ve been planning on joining Gabriola’s annual Artist Studio tour, which has been set for next October, 2018.
-This past December, I registered to make it happen!
+Over these past two years since we’ve settled into our new home, I’ve been planning on joining Gabriola’s annual Artist Studio tour, which has been set for each October.
+This past year, I finally participated!

 When we first moved in, we organized and built a studio space, and now it is finally ready for use.
 I am so excited to have a place to share and extend my work into the community, which will also house workshops, gatherings, and a shop of my own!

 And it is now open!
 If you would like to come check out my new series of paintings, prints, decks, or other creations, please stay tuned to see my hours of operation, or shoot me an email at to set up an early appointment:

 This picturesque island is where we were lucky enough to settle down after living in the quiet surf town of Tofino for almost four years.
 Tofino was beautiful and definitely had its perks (endless sandy beaches, emerald waters and lush rainforests galore), but after a few years, we really began to miss our family and close friends.
 While we were there, we also tragically lost our beloved dog, which left a gaping hole in our lives.